What Is the Double Declining Balance (DDB) Method of Depreciation?

 Let’s use the formula we discussed earlier.
 Our DDB rate is twice the straight-line rate.

-Let’s enter the DDB rate in the first four years only because we won’t use it in the last year.
+Let’s enter the DDB rate in the first four years only because we will not use it in the last year.
 We can also enter our beginning book value as of 2022.

 DEPRECIATION SCHEDULE - DOUBLE DECLINING BALANCE METHOD | ||||